 Our Indigenous students felt this video really resonated with them and portrayed how they give directions on the reservation, which is very different from how we may give directions in Flagstaff.
 It was a powerful moment as a teacher to step back and watch the students gather this knowledge, synthesize it, and apply it to the way they see the world.
 Ultimately as a teacher, that’s what we want!
 For students to hear something, take it in, reflect on it, agree or disagree with it, and back it up with information!

 Through this activity, students were sharing their claims and ideas, then offering evidence to support them.
 One of our 5th grade standards asks students to understand the author’s purpose and cite evidence the author uses to prove their point, and that skill has been evident in almost every single piece of content from DE!
 Many of the DE resources clearly state the purpose, then offer reasons the author would create this content.
 These resources help our 10- and 11-year-old students have analytical conversations, and I’ve seen students quickly make the connection between the author’s purpose and their evidence with the help of DE resources!

 Advice to Other Educators

-Teachers should share honest, accurate truths that celebrate and elevate stories of history, current events, and the future!
-I hope more teachers can use DE resources in their classroom knowing they are inclusive and can open beautiful, respectful dialogue.
-I have been less worried about using DE content than I have with other content because I know I can count on it to be high-quality.
+Teachers should celebrate and elevate honest stories of history, current events, and the future!
+I hope more teachers can use DE resources in their classrooms knowing they can open respectful dialogue among students.
+I know I can count on DE content to be high-quality.